forthebadge/for-the-badge/README.md

 We have open-sourced our badge generator so you can self-host and run our classic generator!
 It all started with our obsession for badges, and it ends with badges for badges' sake.

+We have posted a tutorial on our youtube channel that walks through how to setup this project, [you can view it here](https://www.youtube.com/watch?v=fIKNEauzU-g)

 ### Running Locally

 To run For the Badge on your local computer, follow these simple steps: